paulwardrip/xmlschema.js/README.md

 # xmlschema.js
-Implementation of XML schema validation in Javascript.
+Implementation of XML schema validation in pure Javascript.

-**Update** namespaces & xs:import are now supported.

-This supports most of the basic functions of xml schema validation.
-Some features of the spec may not be implemented yet, these features may be provided in a future release.
-If you would like to report a bug or even contribute to the project, contact me: pwardrip@gmail.com

-The following features of the xsd are not implemented:

-* xs:key
-* xs:redefine
-* xs:union
+Most XSD functionality is implemented here, except for the following: xs:key, xs:redefine, xs:union

 # Installing
+`npm install xmlschema`

-You can install using bower:
+*or* You can install using bower:

 `bower install xmlschema.js`